 \section{Introduction}

-Proliferation of deep learning models across various domains has raised a pressing concern: Vulnerability of these models to adversarial attacks \citep{athalye2018BPDA, croce2020AutoAttack,kurakin2018BIM,madry2018PGD} that aim to make the model behave abnormally by manipulating the input data with imperceptible perturbations.

-In response to these threats, researchers have actively investigated techniques to enhance the robustness of machine learning models against adversarial attacks in two branches: (1) One promising paradigm involves the integration of adversarial training \citep{gowal2021improving,hsiung2023towards,huang2023boosting,shafahi2019AdversarialTraining,wangICML2023,you2023NoisyImageModeling,rebuffi2021fixing,wang2019improving,wu2020adversarial,suzuki2023adversarial} during model training, where both the clean and adversarially perturbed data are used for training to improve robustness.
+Proliferation of deep learning models across various domains has raised a pressing concern: Vulnerability of these models to adversarial attacks \cite{athalye2018BPDA,croce2020AutoAttack,kurakin2018BIM,madry2018PGD} that aim to make the model behave abnormally by manipulating the input data with imperceptible perturbations.
+In response to these threats, researchers have actively investigated techniques to enhance the robustness of machine learning models against adversarial attacks in two branches: (1) Adversarial training ({\em e.g.}, \cite{hsiung2023towards,huang2023boosting,shafahi2019AdversarialTraining,wangICML2023,you2023NoisyImageModeling,wu2020adversarial}) involves both the clean and adversarially perturbed data for model training to improve robustness.
 While numerous studies have explored adversarial training, a notable disparity (from \href{https://robustbench.github.io/}{RobustBench}) persists between the natural accuracy and robust accuracy.
-(2) Another paradigm is adversarial purification \citep{alfarra2022AntiAdversaries,ho2022disco}, which aims to detect and remove adversarial perturbations from input data before being fed into the model.
-The benefit of adversarial purification is that the downstream task like classifier is not needed to be retrained and that can generalize to different attacks at test time.
-The widely recognized adversarial purifiers \citep{nie2022DiffPure,wang2022guided,wu2022guided,zhang2023ScoreOpt} are based on diffusion models.
-They introduce noises to the input images in the forward process and remove both the noises and adversarial perturbations in the reverse process.
-Although diffusion models are generalized to different attacks, called ``attack generalization,'' they should learn the data distribution at first and pay the price of losing ``defense transferability'' ({\em i.e.}, transferability to other datasets).
-In addition, they should tune the hyper-parameters, including diffusion timestep \citep{nie2022DiffPure} and guidance scale \citep{wang2022guided}, carefully in different datasets and tasks.

-In contrast to most prior studies that rely on the diffusion model, we propose Masked AutoEncoder Purifier (MAEP), which integrates Masked AutoEncoder (MAE) \citep{he2022MAE} into an adversarial purifier framework for test-time purification, as illustrated in Fig. \ref{fig:mil_flow}, and elucidate the feasibility of this paradigm in \cref{sec:Method:Motivation}.
-Specifically, in recent researches, MAE has leveraged the principles of self-supervised learning and masking image encoding to learn patch representations.
-While MAE has demonstrated impressive performance across various vision tasks, its application in addressing adversarial defense problems remains relatively unexplored.
+(2) Adversarial purification ({\em e.g.}, \cite{alfarra2022AntiAdversaries,ho2022disco,nie2022DiffPure,song2024mimicdiffusion,zhang2023ScoreOpt}) takes a different approach by removing adversarial perturbations from input data prior to classification.
+The benefit of adversarial purification is that it eliminates the need to retrain the classifier and can generalize to different attacks at test time.